johnpittman/js-node-util-request/README.md

 # TODO

-- Merge user fetch opts with global opts to avoid having to check both in middleware/handlers as well as forced to use 'function' syntax since global opts are not piped through
+- Merge user opts with global opts to avoid having to check both in middleware/handlers as well as forced to use 'function' syntax since global opts are not piped through

 ## Addons